lubka1/recommender-system/README.md

 Finally, in the main block, you can specify a query and the number of documents (k) to retrieve.
 The rank_documents function is called with these parameters, and the ranked documents are printed.

-## Example of use:

-When you run the program a prompt will ask you to add a name of the txt file you want to analyze.
-Don't forget the path to the document.
-When left blank, it will execute with the documents from the assignment.
-Next it will ask you about to input a search term, a query to analyze and search for in the set of documents.
-If left blank, program will still calculate TF_IDF of the empty string.
-It is possible to change parameter k to return desired amount of documents.